dblanding/FRC24/OnShape_Notes.md

 ## Onshape Training
 1. If you're a beginner at CAD, start with this series of 5 tutorials by CADSessions: [Beginner Tutorial 1/5 - Onshape 3D CAD - Creating Sketches and Objects](https://www.youtube.com/watch?v=pMWnsHpDlQE)

-2. Once you have learned the basics, I reccomend Onshape's self-paced online tutorials (with Exercises) at [Onshape Learning Pathways](https://learn.onshape.com/)
+2. Once you have learned the basics, I recommend Onshape's self-paced online tutorials (with Exercises) at [Onshape Learning Pathways](https://learn.onshape.com/)

 ![Learning Pathways](imgs/learning_pathways.png)